 The Medical Program

 This program plays an essential role in supplying quality medical care to the people of Uganda.
-There are four volunteer placement options participants can choose.
-They include;
+Currently, volunteers are placed in Mukono HCIV.

-Ngora Health Centre 4 – An outpatient clinic where volunteers will work alongside doctors and nurses with outpatients, lab, malaria/TB /HIV testing, ART clinic, immunizations and maternity.
-This clinic is happy to have both medically trained volunteers and non-medical volunteers.
+In this clinic, volunteers will work alongside doctors and nurses with outpatients, inpatients, lab, malaria/TB /HIV testing, ART clinic, Labour and Delivery (maternity), Family Planning, and childhood immunizations.

 Goals of this Project: